-Item 1 - Each Senator shall be required to author or co-author and submit at least one piece of legislation per year a.
+Item 1 - Each Senator shall be required to author or co-author and submit at least one piece of legislation per year Item 2 - Each Senator shall be required to meet with their designated council at the beginning of each semester to discuss their schools needs on a university wide level.

+a.
 In the event that a senator is elected or appointed after the Fall special elections, they are required to meet with their designated council upon induction for the first semester.